 16. Enter the URL in the format: [hostname]/webhooks/projects/[project name]/deploy

-Once configured as per the above, we can reset the Git connection (via the Looker UI) on the Prod host.
+Once configured per the above, we can reset the Git connection (via the Looker UI) on the Prod host:

 Allow write access, so no development can happen on the ‘prod’ host.

-Note, this does mean any user entering Dev mode (including whilst setting up) will see the error below syncing their developer mode (but this is in effect, what we want).
+Note, this does mean any user entering Dev mode (including while setting up) will see the error below, syncing their developer mode (but, this is in effect what we want).

 Proposed Development Workflow

 LookML Development takes place on the Development Looker instance and all code is ‘committed/deployed’ via the Looker UI.
 This pushes the LookML to the Master branch of Development Repo.